mlr-org/mlr/doc/knitted/tutorial/predict.md

 ```

-When predicting from a task, the resulting data frame contains an additional column,
+When predicting from a `task`, the resulting `data.frame` contains an additional column,
-called ID, which tells us for which element in the original data set the prediction
+called *ID*, which tells us for which element in the original data set the prediction
 is done.
 (In the iris example the IDs and the rownames coincide.)